gotreasa/yellow-belt-template/README.md

 - CI files
 - anything else that you can think of

-Test out that running the cookiecutter command and ensure that everything is updated correctly.
+Test out running the cookiecutter command and ensure that everything is updated correctly.

-Then after all of the files are looking correct, move on to set up your pre and post hooks.
+Then after all of the files are looking correct, move on to set up your pre and post-hooks.
 You should have:

 - Github set up
 - Code pushed up
-- Pre-commit, commit-msg and pre-push git hooks set up and working correctly
+- Pre-commit, commit-msg, and pre-push git hooks correctly set up and working correctly
 - Your pipeline should be all set up with security testing (maybe Snyk) and static Code Analysis (possibly SonarCloud) all correctly running.

 ## New repository